spjutbjorn/frontend-test/README.md

 ### Focus on JS

+- See the wireframe (Design files/wireframes/js-assignment.jpg) to get started.
+Create new pages if needed.
 - Be able to search for Star Wars characters and show details about the results.
 - Show search suggestions as you type.
 - Show a search history with timestamps.